 Students are expected to be on time every day.
 Lateness is seen as a potentially high risk behavior and may result in the loss of privileges during the school day.
-Therefore, students who demonstrate a pattern of arriving to school late must meet with the Recovery Counselor and Guidance Counselor in an effort to develop a strategy to address this challenge.
+Therefore, students who demonstrate a pattern of arriving to school late must meet with the counseling staff to develop a strategy to address this challenge.
 Students who arrive late to school must sign in at the front desk.